 The user interface is vast and has the power to change how you watch television, encouraging you to watch more content when, where and how you want to.
 Of all the enhanced features, it's being able to watch our recordings remotely that we particularly love.

-The addition of 4K content for the 2TB box makes this a flagship entertainment offering that covers all the bases, although the inclusion of HDR would have been the cherry on the top.
-That is hopefully planned once broadcasters start to use the HLG standard in future.
+The addition of 4K content for the 2TB box makes this a flagship entertainment offering that covers all the bases, with the future inclusion of some HDR content being the cherry on the top - when it arrives, anyway.

 There is still the odd bug and annoyance for Sky to iron out, but we've seen plenty of updates since its launch and there are more to come.
 They prove Sky is heavily committed to improving the experience over time.

-Where Sky Q really shines though is in the vast amount of content on offer, with a lot in Ultra HD.
+Where Sky Q really shines is in the vast amount of content on offer, with a lot in 4K Ultra HD.
 It truly is the yardstick in the TV business.